A dentist may recommend sedation for your child's dental treatment due to:

 Very young children may require treatment in hospital.
 Speak to your dentist about your child's needs.

-Dentists are required to meet specific requirements for the safe use of sedation in children including the American Academy of Pediatric Dentistry’s Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures (PDF), as well as College of Dental Surgeons of BC Minimal and Moderate Sedation services in Dentistry (Non-Hospital Facilities) Standards.
+Dentists are required to meet specific requirements for the safe use of sedation in children including the American Academy of Pediatric Dentistry’s Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures (PDF), as well as BC College of Oral Health Professionals' Minimal and Moderate Sedation services in Dentistry Standards and Guidelines.

 Refer to discussions with your dentist for a detailed list of questions to ask.